 Blast is bred for the Australian cattle and sheep market.
-It is a late-maturing, highly productive and extremely hardy tetraploid annual ryegrass.
+It is a mid-maturing, highly productive and extremely hardy tetraploid annual ryegrass.

 Sowing Rate: 25-30 kg/ha

 Blast is a mid-flowering variety designed to produce DM later into the season than Tetila-type varieties.

 Days to flowering relative to Nui (0) = +7 days

 200,000-300,000 seeds per kg

 (Source: Pasture Varieties used in NSW 2006-2007, Bev Zurbo, 2006)